 Born to Dance (1936)

-In the beginning of his career, MGM didn’t quite know what to do with him.
-At this point he was getting more prominent roles in his films, and here he received second billing.
+At the beginning of his career, MGM didn’t quite know what to do with him.
+At this point, he was getting more prominent roles in his films, and here he received second billing.
 The film stars Eleanor Powell, which means it’s a musical, so Jimmy actually does some singing and dancing!
-He wasn’t quite cut out for musicals, but he does a good job here anyway, and I actually would’ve liked to seem him in a couple others (the only other one I’ve seen that comes close is Pot o’ Gold).
+He wasn’t quite cut out for musicals, but he does a good job here anyway, and I actually would’ve liked to see him in a couple of others (the only other one I’ve seen that comes close is Pot o’ Gold).
 The film introduced a couple of popular Cole Porter songs, including “Easy to Love”, which was sung onscreen for the first time by Jimmy himself (you can watch the clip here).
 Another number I like is “Hey, Baby, Hey”, which features Jimmy dancing alongside the rest of the cast (you can watch the clip here).